hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/1-fetch-todos-query.md

 Don't be surprised to see results being empty.
 You haven't added any todos yet!
 This query is just to ensure if everything works as expected.

-Let's now integrate this graphql query into our flutter app.
+Now let's integrate this GraphQL query into our Flutter app.